- Localization Workflow Highlights

-This is the second blog in a two-part series, in which we break down how 11 companies are leading the way with modern localization workflows.
+This is the second blog in a two-part series, in which we discuss how 11 companies are leading the way with modern localization workflows.
 In our previous blog, Modern Localization Workflows: A Deep Dive into 11 Real-World Cases, we broke down the notes, feedback, and patterns we observed from our year of researching and observing how customers are localizing.
 In this second part, we highlight some more interesting workflows from customers.

 Read on for some specific approaches that customers shared during the interviews and highlight the ones that we found to be most interesting.